 Often termed as CF to capex ratio, capital expenditure ratio measures a firm’s ability to buy its long term assets using the cash flow generated from the core activities of the business.

-- Capital expenditure ratio is an important metric for fundamental analysts as it helps in finding if the firm is undervalued or overvalued.
-Rather than used as an individual ratio, it is primarily used to compare similar firms in an economy
+- The capital expenditure ratio is an essential metric for fundamental analysts as it helps in finding if the firm is undervalued or overvalued.
+Rather than used as an individual ratio, it is primarily used to compare similar firms in an economy.

-This has been a guide to Cash Flow from Operations Ratio.
-Here we discuss the top 4 operating cash flow ratios including CFO EV Multiple, Cash returns on assets, Cash flow to debt ratio, and more.
+This article has been a guide to Cash Flow from Operations Ratio.
+Here we discuss the top 4 operating cash flow ratios, including CFO EV Multiple, Cash returns on assets, Cash flow to debt ratio, and more.
 You may learn more about finance from the following articles –